-Kenneth kept a more or less daily diary of his experiences as his unit advanced north-eastwards across France, through Belgium, and eventually reached Nijmegen in Holland on 24 September.
-The diary continues until the 11th December, 1944.
-A copy has been given to the Green Howards Regimental Museum in Richmond, Yorkshire.
-Read it here »
+Kenneth kept a regular diary of his experiences as his unit advanced north-eastwards across France, through Belgium, and eventually reached Nijmegen in Holland on 24 September 1944.
+The diary ends on 11th December.
+A copy is in the Green Howards Regimental Museum in Richmond, Yorkshire.

 The Allied Expeditionary Force: D-Day to Nijmegen, June - December 1944

 Whilst the Green Howards was a regiment of the British Army, a regiment was not a fighting unit as such.
 Operationally, the regiment's 6th Battalion was deployed as part of 69 Brigade of the 50th Northumbrian Infantry Division.
 The following is a brief description of how the Allied Expeditionary Force was organised.

 The Supreme Commander of the Western Allies was General Dwight Eisenhower who directed Anglo-American operations in north-west Europe.
 The US 12th Army Group was led by General Omar Bradley and the Anglo-Canadian 21st Army Group was led by Field-Marshall Sir Bernard Montgomery.

 The Anglo-Canadian 21st Army Group consisted of the British Second Army commanded by General Sir Miles Dempsey and which possessed four Corps, one of which was led by Lieutenant-General Sir Brian Horrocks, and the First Canadian Army commanded by Lieutenant-General Harry Crerar and which possessed I and II Canadian Corps and a Polish Armoured Division.